Nazca Corporation

-was a Japanese company that developed video games for the Neo Geo games console.
-The company was formed in 1994 by a group of employees from Irem who were tired of the company's inactivity.
-In 1996, the company was acquired by SNK.
+was a Japanese video game company that developed games for the Neo Geo console.
+The company was formed in 1994 by a group of arcade manufacturer Irem employees after the shutdown of its video game division and became a SNK subsidiary in 1996.
+It is best known for creating the Metal Slug franchise.

 History

 R-Type II's graphical style bears great similarity to what this team is known for.
-However, it is generally thought their first game was Air Duel; they would later make games such as Armed Police Unit Gallop, Undercover Cops, Pound For Pound, Ken-Go, and Kaitei Daisensou.
+However, it is generally thought their first game was Air Duel; they would later make games such as Armed Police Unit Gallop, Undercover Cops, Pound For Pound, Ken-Go, and In the Hunt.
 Their final game for Irem was GunForce II, after which they left and created Nazca, creating Neo Turf Masters and Metal Slug; the latter shares many stylistic similarities to the previous Irem works and both titles were made with the same development kits used for several Irem arcade games.
 SNK, impressed by the success of Nazca's titles, formally acquired the developer, and would make the second and third Metal Slug games.
 The team disbanded after SNK filed for bankruptcy in 2001.

 Nine of the original Nazca staff (including planner Meeher, designers Akio and Susumu, and development manager Kawai) answered questions from an undated text interview that was translated and included in Metal Slug Anthology.

 Because the common use of pseudonyms in arcade titles to hide identities, details of its staff remains scarce.
 One known key member is composer Takushi Hiyamuta (credited with names such as "HIYA!" and "HIYA-UNIT"), responsible for composing nearly every game listed here, in whole or part (he did not compose for Kaitei Daisensou; also, although he did not compose for R-Type II, he did for Super R-Type).
 He was considered part of SNK's in-house band, the "Shinsekai Gakkyoku Zatsugidan" ("New World Music Acrobatics").
 He was interviewed for the Metal Slug Complete Sound Box released in 2008.
 The only works he is credited for since Metal Slug 3 are Yuusha 30, and producer on Sammy Corporation's Dolphin Blue, a credit he shares with fellow Nazca staffer KOZO.
 He currently works as a freelance musician, serving as the lead guitarist in the rock band GRowTH.